 - make sure you are familiar with the job description and person specification

-- remind yourself of what you wrote in your application on how you met the requirements
+- remind yourself of what you wrote in your application on how you met the requirements; remember that the interview panel will not have seen your application

 - think about what type of questions you may be asked and how you might answer them